yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 ### Limits per Stage

-These are the standard deposit limits per stage.
-They can be adjusted on a case by case basis.
+These are the standard deposit limits per stage, and they can be adjusted on a case-by-case basis:

 | Stage        | Limit  |
 | ------------ | ------ |